Publishing can increase nonprofit organization income for some kinds of nonprofits by Dr. Rudolph Rosen

 It’s amazing how limited most people see fundraising, or understand it.
 Even many seasoned fundraising professionals have a limited range of experience.
 So I try to at least identify and define the full range of options to raise funds in the hope that something the students learn may enable them to think outside the usual box in the future.
 “Pull a Rabbit Out of your Hat” is even the title of an entire section of the “Advanced Techniques” chapter in my fundraising book, Money for the Cause.

 I proceed with Fundraising from A to Z by asking students to name techniques used to raise funds.
 We then discuss each, starting with a brief definition and then we seek to describe a few examples.
 The discussion follows along lines of thinking based on student responses.
 Sometimes students are practicing fundraisers or executives of organizations.
-Depth of coverage varies, but students rarely come up with more than 10 to 15 fundraising techniques.
+Depth of coverage varies, but students rarely come up with more than 10 to 15 fundraising techniques of the many dozens available.

 Nonetheless, as I teach students in this fashion of open discussion, I learn from them as well as they learn from me.